Sunday, March 22

 Top news stories — official results

 More than 50 events across the United States

 Traditionally, the formal car show year begins in February with the Boca Raton Concours d’Elegance in Florida and the Desert Classic Concours in California.
-Those are followed by the spectacular Amelia Island Concours on March 10, which features several days of tours, auctions, art shows, seminars prior to Sunday’s car display on the golf course.
+Those are followed by the spectacular Amelia Island Concours, which features several days of tours, auctions, art shows, seminars prior to Sunday’s car display on the golf course.
 Following a flurry of shows in the summer and fall throughout the US and Canada, the season ends in November with three events in the South: Hilton Head and Kiawah in South Carolina, and Winter Park in Florida.

 How much are spectator tickets?